developer-friendly/blog/docs/posts/0010-cert-manager.md

 We now need an IAM Role with enough permissions to create the DNS records to [satisfy the DNS01 challenge].

+Make sure you have a good understanding of the
+[OpenID Connect](/category/openid-connect), the technique we're employing in the trust relationship of the AWS IAM Role.

 ```hcl title="route53-iam-role/variables.tf"
 -8<- "docs/codes/0010/route53-iam-role/variables.tf"
 ```